From Saturdays to Sundays: Do Wide Receiver Roles Carry Over from NCAA to the NFL?

 How Did I Come Up With The Poni Fit Score?

-Without giving too much away, the Poni Fit Score was built by comparing a wide receiver’s college usage profile to the passing tendencies of his projected NFL quarterback/team.
+Without giving too much away, it was built by comparing a wide receiver’s college usage profile to the passing tendencies of their projected NFL quarterback/team.
 The goal was not to create a talent score or a fantasy projection.
 It was to answer a more specific question:

 Does this receiver’s college role naturally match the way his new offense passes the ball?